 The Paasche-imputation index does the same thing, just over the distribution of characteristics for sales in period 1, and the Fisher-imputation index combines the Laspeyres and Paasche indexes.

 To make these indexes with one regression we need to remove the appropriate mean from the characteristics variables and interact them with the time dummy in the linear model.
 In each case the coefficient on the time dummy variable gives the same index as using two regressions.
-For simplicitly, I’ll just show the case of the Fisher index.
+For simplicity, I’ll just show the case of the Fisher index.

 dm <-function(x) { m0 <-mean(x[eval(substitute(period ==0), parent.frame())]) m1 <-mean(x[eval(substitute(period ==1), parent.frame())]) x -mean(c(m0, m1))}mdl_fisher <-lm(log(price) ~ period + age + area +I(area^2) + amenity_score + period:(dm(age) +dm(area) +dm(area^2) +dm(amenity_score)), sales)all.equal(exp(coef(mdl_fisher)["period"]), fisher, check.attributes =FALSE)